 We are a business company limited by shares organized under the laws of the British Virgin Islands Our registered office is located at P.O.
 Box 173, Road Town, Tortola, British Virgin Islands and our telephone number is +1 (284) 852-3000.
 Our U.S. office is located at 215 Church Street, New Haven, Connecticut 06510 and our telephone number is (203) 404-0410.
-Our website address is www.biohavenpharma.com.
+Our website address is [www.biohavenpharma.com].
 The information contained on our website is not incorporated by reference into this information statement, and you should not consider any information contained on, or that can be accessed through, our website as part of this information statement or in making an investment decision regarding our common shares.
-We intend to change our name to "Biohaven Ltd." prior to the Separation and Distribution.